Claim: The Dalai Lama once said that if someone has a gun and is trying to kill you, it would be reasonable to shoot back with your own gun.

 But if someone has a gun and is trying to kill you, he said, it would be reasonable to shoot back with your own gun.
 Not at the head, where a fatal wound might result.
 But at some other body part, such as a leg.

 The exaggerated image of pacifism projected on Buddhism (and Hinduism) was embraced and promoted by natives, as it conveyed moral superiority over colonialist oppressors and missionaries.
-Getting the message fed back by natives reinforced
+Getting the message fed back by natives reinforced the original misconceptions.

 The Buddhist world is racked with violence and it has never been more important to understand Buddhist ethics.
 These include never acting in anger; exhausting alternatives such as negotiation; striving to capture the enemy alive; avoiding destruction of infrastructure and the environment; and taking responsibility for how one's actions and exploitation cause enemies to arise.
 They also emphasise the great psychic danger to those who act violently, something we see in the large number of suicides among youth sent to these wars.
 Above all, rather than "national self-interest", the guiding motivation should be compassion.